Hazelstorm/413w22-taikomapper/README.md

 - Wrote most of the helper functions in ```helper.py```.
 - Wrote a transformer model for this task (```transformer.py``` in older commits).
 Unfortunately our task requires too much memory for a transformer, so we were unable to get it working.
 - Proposed different models that could solve this problem.
+- Recorded gameplay footage.
 - Performed surveying of BNs.
+- Performed proofreading of this README file.

 Natalie Ly ([@Natalie97-boop](https://github.com/Natalie97-boop)):
 - Created the preprocessing code (with Sloan).